Popular Chinese singer Wang Yuan appears on state media after apologizing for smoking indoors

 During the daily news program Xinwen Lianbo on Wednesday, Wang was seen singing with school children and several senior artists in another at an event featuring the route of the Long March carried out by the Chinese Workers' and Peasants' Red Army from 1934 to 1936.
 The event was held in Ganzhou, East China's Jiangxi Province, the starting point of the Long March.

-The broadcast came after he was caught smoking inside a restaurant in Beijing on May 21, which disappointed and upset many Chinese netizens who consider him a role model.
+The broadcast came after he was caught smoking inside a restaurant in Beijing on May 21, which disappointed and upset many Chinese netizens who considered him a role model.

 Wang, 18, a member of the popular Chinese teen band TFBOYS and actor, was listed by Time magazine as one of the 30 most influential teenagers and appointed as a UNICEF Special Advocate for Education in 2017.
 He has 73 million followers on China's Twitter-like Weibo.